Plancherel formula for $\mathrm{GL}_n(F)\backslash \mathrm{GL}_n(E)$ and applications to the Ichino-Ikeda and formal degree conjectures for unitary groups: Introduction

 \begin{remintro} Of course, the above theorem also includes previous works of many other authors including W. Zhang, Z. Yun and J. Gordon as well as H. Xue.
 We have mainly stated it for convenience to the reader that would like to get the most up-to-date result on the Ichino-Ikeda conjecture.
 Moreover, the assumption that $BC(\pi_v)$ is supercuspidal for at least one place $v$ (which is the last one that needs to be removed) originates from the use of some simple version of Jacquet-Rallis trace formulae.
 To drop this assumption, one would need complete spectral decompositions of these trace formulae which is work in progress by Chaudouard and Zydor (see \cite{Zyd} and \cite{CZ} for partial progress in that direction). \end{remintro}

-Theorems \ref{theo 3 intro} and \ref{theo 4 intro} are proved together by comparing certain distributions on $G(F)$ and $G'(F)$.
-Namely, we will compare both local analogs of the aforementioned Jacquet-Rallis trace formulae as well as certain ``relatively unipotent" orbital integrals.
+Theorem \ref{theo 3 intro} and Theorem \ref{theo 4 intro} are proved together by comparing certain distributions on $G(F)$ and $G'(F)$.
+Namely, we will compare both local analogs of the aforementioned Jacquet-Rallis trace formulae as well as certain ``relatively unipotent'' orbital integrals.
 To be more specific, we discuss the two comparisons in turn.

-First, the local analog of the unitary Jacquet-Rallis trace formula (which was already used in \cite{Beu2}) is a certain $H(F)\times H(F)$-invariant sesquilinear form $J(.,.)$ on $\cS(G(F))$ admitting the following ``geometric" and ``spectral" expansions (see Section \ref{unitary JR}):
+First, the local analog of the unitary Jacquet-Rallis trace formula (which was already used in \cite{Beu2}) is a certain $H(F)\times H(F)$-invariant sesquilinear form $J(.,.)$ on $\cS(G(F))$ admitting the following ``geometric'' and ``spectral'' expansions (see Section \ref{unitary JR}):

 where $d\delta$ is a certain natural measure on the set of regular semi-simple orbits and $d\mu_{G}(\pi)$ denotes the Plancherel measure of $G(F)$.
-Similarly, the local analog of the linear Jacquet-Rallis trace formula is a certain $H_1(F)\times (H_2(F),\eta)$-equivariant sesquilinear form $I(.,.)$ on $\cS(G'(F))$ admitting the following ``geometric" and ``spectral" expansions (see Section \ref{linear JR}):
+Similarly, the local analog of the linear Jacquet-Rallis trace formula is a certain $H_1(F)\times (H_2(F),\eta)$-equivariant sesquilinear form $I(.,.)$ on $\cS(G'(F))$ admitting the following ``geometric'' and ``spectral'' expansions (see Section \ref{linear JR}):

 where $d\gamma$ is a certain natural measure on the set of regular semi-simple orbits, $G_{\qs}$ is a quasi-split inner form of $G$, $\Temp(G_{\qs})/\stab$ denotes the set of tempered $L$-packets for $G_{\qs}$ and $C_2$ is a certain positive constant depending on the choice of $\psi$.
-Here we remark that the proof of \ref{eq 2 intro} doesn't pose any analytical difficulty and is rather easy and direct whereas to get the spectral side of \ref{eq 3 intro} we need to use the explicit Plancherel formula of Theorem \ref{theo 2 intro}.
-When $f_k$ match $f'_k$ for $k=1,2$ the left-hand sides of \ref{eq 2 intro} and \ref{eq 3 intro} are easily seen to be equal (this is not quite correct, as we need first to sum \ref{eq 2 intro} over some {\em pure inner forms} but we will ignore this issue in the introduction) and we deduce from this the equality of the right-hand sides.
+Here we remark that the proof of \eqref{eq 2 intro} doesn't pose any analytical difficulty and is rather easy and direct whereas to get the spectral side of \eqref{eq 3 intro} we need to use the explicit Plancherel formula of Theorem \ref{theo 2 intro}.
+When $f_k$ match $f'_k$ for $k=1,2$ the left-hand sides of \eqref{eq 2 intro} and \eqref{eq 3 intro} are easily seen to be equal (this is not quite correct, as we need first to sum \eqref{eq 2 intro} over some {\em pure inner forms} but we will ignore this issue in the introduction) and we deduce from this the equality of the right-hand sides.
 This is the first comparison that we will use.

-Next, we consider the ``trivial" orbital integral $O(1,f)=\int_{H(F)} f(h)dh$ on $\cS(G(F))$ for which we have the spectral expansion (see \ref{unitary unipotent})
+Next, we consider the ``trivial'' orbital integral $O(1,f)=\int_{H(F)} f(h)dh$ on $\cS(G(F))$ for which we have the spectral expansion (see \eqref{unitary unipotent})